percywarapudi/shifttech/README.md

-Please read this file to undestand how the assesment works
+Please read this file to undestand how the assessment works
 ===========================

 1. <b>Application details</b><br/>